dimitri-nicolo/calico/v2.5/security/compliance-reports-cis.md

 >**Note**: Manually-generated reports do not appear in GlobalReport status.
 {: .alert .alert-info}

+#### Troubleshooting

+Any issues found with this report type would likely be due to a failure in the `compliance-benchmarker` component which executes the CIS benchmark tests.
+A common cause of failure is that it is unable to locate either the kubelet or the kubectl binaries necessary to determine the version of Kubernetes running on the cluster.
+If a node is not running kubelet as a binary, i.e. is running within a hyperkube container, then the kubectl binary will have to be available in the `/usr/bin` directory in order to execute the benchmark tests.

 ### Above and beyond

 - For details on configuring and scheduling reports, see [Global Reports](/{{page.version}}/reference/resources/globalreport).